 As you get ready to start the massage, make sure you keep all the essentials ready

-- Go for a baby-friendly oil or lotion that suits best on your baby’s skin type
+- Go for a baby-friendly oil or lotion that best suits your baby’s skin type.

 - Keep a set of clothes and a nappy to use after the massage